PrimoDev23/PrimoDev23/README.md

 ### Hi there 👋

+I am a dedicated developer working on different projects So my skills cover many topics and languages.

+Here is a basic list of things I do or did in the past:

+* Android/Linux Kernel development
+* Simple shell scripts to simplify builds of kernels
+* Game development (Minecraft clients)
+* C# Desktop Solutions (primarily while apprenticeship and not private)
+* C#/Xamarin.Forms mobile development
+* Kotlin mobile development (just started to learn by writing my news app)
+* Java applications (exercises in school)

 <!--
 **PrimoDev23/PrimoDev23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.